An illustration with social media icons.

-7 Ways to Contact Candidates Instead of LinkedIn InMail
+7 Ways to Engage Candidates Instead of LinkedIn InMail

-The years that followed produced a variety of spinoff recruiting platforms, but LinkedIn has remained the most popular—much to the detriment of the recruiting industry as a whole.
+The years that followed produced a variety of spinoff recruiting platforms, but LinkedIn has remained one of the most popular—sometimes to the detriment of the recruiting industry.

 7 alternatives to LinkedIn InMail